Koed00/django-q/docs/brokers.rst

 =======

 The broker sits between your Django instances and your Django Q2 cluster instances; accepting, saving and delivering task packages.
-Currently we support a variety of brokers from the default Redis, bleeding edge Disque to the convenient ORM and fast MongoDB.
+Currently we support a variety of brokers.

 The default Redis broker does not support message receipts.
 This means that in case of a catastrophic failure of the cluster server or worker timeouts, tasks that were being executed get lost.